alexandrualexan-wq/OrderProcessingService/README.md

 └── README.md               # This file
 ```

+## Telemetry and Monitoring

+The application is instrumented with Azure Application Insights for end-to-end monitoring and distributed tracing.

+### Features:

+*   **Distributed Tracing**: Traces are correlated across services, providing a unified view of a request as it flows through the system.
+*   **Custom Telemetry**: Custom events and metrics are tracked for key operations:
+    *   **OrderService**: Tracks the publishing of orders, including latency and message size.
+    *   **ShippingService & NotificationService**: Track the processing of incoming messages and the duration of the operation.
+*   **Exception Tracking**: Unhandled exceptions are automatically captured and sent to Application Insights for analysis.
+*   **Service Health**: Service startup and shutdown events are logged.
+Health check endpoints (`/healthz`) are available for each service.
+*   **Dapr Telemetry**: Dapr is configured to send its telemetry to Application Insights, providing insights into the Dapr sidecars and components.

+### Viewing Telemetry:

+When deployed to Azure, you can view the telemetry in the Application Insights resource that is created by the deployment script.
+The "Application Map" feature provides a visual representation of the services and their dependencies, and you can drill down into individual requests to see the end-to-end trace.

+## Resiliency and Retry Logic

+The application uses Polly, a .NET resilience and transient-fault-handling library, to implement retry logic for key operations.

+### Retry Policies:

+*   **Dapr Pub/Sub Publishing**: The `OrderService` uses an exponential backoff retry policy when publishing messages to Dapr.
+This helps to handle transient network issues when communicating with the Dapr sidecar.
+*   **Database Operations**: All services use a simple retry policy with increasing delays for database operations.
+This is to demonstrate the pattern, even though the in-memory database is unlikely to have transient faults.

+These retry policies help to make the application more resilient to transient failures and improve the overall reliability of the system.

 ## Docker Compose Details

 The `docker-compose.yml` file is configured to run the entire system locally.
 It defines the following services, all connected to a common `dapr-network`: